Keyword Research

 4. Cost per Click (Paid Search)

 Keyword Search Volume shows the amount of searches a keyword receives over a limited period of time.
 Keyword Difficulty specifies how difficult it will be to rank for a particular keyword.
-Estimated Inbound Organic Traffic anticipates the number of visitors a URL will bring to the website from one or a group of keywords that it ranks for.
+Organic Traffic Potential anticipates the approximate number of visitors a URL will bring to the website from one or a group of keywords that it ranks for (a keyword metric introduced and supported by Ahrefs) .
 Lastly, cost per click (CPC) is associated with paid search and is useful in the context that it answers the question of how much are paid searchers willing to pay to rank for this keyword.

 1. Keyword Search Volumes

-As previously stated, Keyword Search Volume shows the amount of searches a keyword receives over a limited period of time.
+As previously stated, Keyword Search Volume shows the average amount of monthly searches a keyword receives over a limited period of time, typically measured over the course of the year.
 SEO Managers will pay attention to keyword search volume averages when determining how popular a keyword is.
 This information is then used to guide their strategy on what keywords are most likely to garner interest and drive traffic.

 It’s important to note that Keyword Search Volumes may vary depending on the industry.
 So the size of your site and your budget should factor into your research.
 If you’re running a large corporate website with a high budget, you may be capable of spending more on highly competitive keywords to maintain your competitive edge.
 However, if you’re new around the the block, you will be likely to choose a strategy that goes after the keywords with lower search volume because of a lower competition for them.